 - Academic medicine

 This MS program is designed for students with no significant previous coursework in Pharmacology.
 Graduates of schools or colleges of Pharmacy should consider MS Pharmaceutical Sciences, Jefferson College of Pharmacy.
 Residents or fellows in clinical programs can be considered for the MS Pharmacology, Human Clinical Investigation track.

 Graduates have been accepted into PhD and professional degree programs.

 The MS Pharmacology Program also offers a track in Human Investigation.
 This track is for residents and fellows doing post-graduate clinical training.

-Students applying to the Program should have taken undergraduate general and organic chemistry courses and at least one biology course.
+Program prerequisites: Students applying to the MSPR Program should have taken undergraduate general and organic chemistry courses and at least one biology course.
 An undergraduate biochemistry course is strongly recommended, but not required.

-The program may be completed on a part-time or accelerated (coursework) schedule over a period of 1.5 to four years.
+The program may be completed on a part-time schedule over a period of two to four years.
 Courses are offered late afternoon/early evening and meet once per week, allowing students the flexibility to work while taking classes or devote their full attention to their studies.
 Flexibility is the key.